marcov64/Lsd/Readme.txt

 macOS (10.10+) Installation
 ***********************************

 Mac users have two options.
-Either use the package native for macOS (Aqua), or compile Lsd as a Unix system.
+Either use the native application for macOS (Aqua), or compile Lsd as a Unix system (usually not required).
 In the second case ONLY you need to install the X11/XQuartz package (see the help on your Mac documentation or http://xquartz.macosforge.org).

 To unpack the distribution file, e.g. LsdXX.zip, simple unzip it in the chosen directory (e.g., ~/Lsd).
 This will create the whole directory structure.

 After unpacking is completed, run the Mac App named LMM located inside the Lsd directory (double click it in Finder).

-To create a desktop or dock shortcut to Lsd, you click and hold over the LMM app in Finder, select "Make Alias" and move (drag and drop) the created shortcut file to the desktop or to the dock.
+If you want to create a desktop link (icon) to run Lsd/LMM, you can use the script available in the installation directory executing the command in terminal:

+./add-shortcut-mac.sh

-Alternatively, you can run LMM from the terminal.
+Alternatively, you can run LMM from the terminal (usually not required).
 Please open a terminal in the chosen installation directory and execute:

 ./lmmOSX

-If you get an error when trying to execute any of the above commands, please make sure the respective files are set as executable (use terminal command "chmod +x lmmOSX" and "chmod +x LMM.app/Contents/MacOS/LMM" in the installation directory).
+If you get an error when trying to execute any of the above commands, please make sure the respective files are set as executable (use terminal command "chmod +x LMM.app/Contents/MacOS/LMM" or "chmod +x lmmOSX"  in the installation directory).

-Optionally, you can recompile LMM, in particular if the included pre-compiled version has problems with your Mac setup.
+Optionally, you can recompile LMM, required only if the included pre-compiled version has problems with your Mac setup.
 Open a terminal and go to the directory of Lsd installation.
-Then use the command:
+Then use one of the commands:

+make -f makefile.mac
 make -f makefile.osx

+The first command produces the native macOS package (LMM), while the second creates the terminal executable (lmmOSX).
+The package version (LMM) should be preferred as it embeds a newer version of Tcl/Tk.
+The terminal version (lmmOSX) uses the macOS pre-installed Tcl/Tk bundle which has some bugs.

 Users of macOS Sierra (10.12) or newer MUST manually install the Command Line Tools package (the full Xcode package is NOT required) to make the compiler and other required line tools available in macOS.
 To install it, open the Terminal (located inside /Applications/Utilities) and enter the following command: